5 Reasons You Must Have a Good Digital Garden Planner

-If you can’t be in your back yard during winter’s unwelcoming weather, then choosing and using a good garden planner is the next best thing.
-I like to vicariously visit spring by digitally planting rows of new seeds, or breathing life into baby plants with colored pencils.
-A garden planner thrives no matter what the weather.
-Imaginary garden planner plants never die, they always have just enough room and the perfect amount of water.
-Green dreams are born during the off season, and they live forever in the garden planner.
+If you can't be in your back yard during winter's unwelcoming weather, then choosing and using a good garden planner is the next best thing.
+I like to vicariously visit spring by digitally planting rows of new seeds with my digital garden planner.

 Here's the question: What type of planner?
 Use traditional graph paper and colored pencils?
 A spiral notebook?
 Those are lovely, and I do like the tangible feel of paper and soft colored pencils or watercolors.
 But I've converted to a digital garden planner.
 Here's why:

 Digital planners have lots of resources right at your fingertips.
 The one I use lists characteristics and zone-specific grow times for different plants, so I don't have to look that up somewhere else.
 It also includes a list of what plants grow well together, which is critical information for mixed containers.

 It's so easy to make changes!
 No smudgy erasing, no crossing out and starting over.
 Just point and click

 Templates - once you've drawn your hardscape (buildings, fences, cold frames, raised beds, compost bins), you never have to draw them again.
 Simply use last year's hardscape template for this year's plantings.
 You can also divide your annual template into months, so you can compare January to June without having to draw 12 separate plans.

 Reminders in your inbox.
 All of the digital planners I've seen include email updates.
 This means you get timely reminders to plant and harvest, designed for the specific plants in your garden.